-How Do I Feel?
-(Good Beginnings)
+How Do I Feel? / Como Me Siento?

-Love Is a Good Thing to Feel
+Love Is A Good Thing To Feel

 by Barbara Joosse.

-In this book about love, sweet, quirky little Harriet does a whimsical exploration of what love feels like and all the ways she can think of to say "I love you".
+In this book about love - sweet, quirky little Harriet does a whimsical exploration of what love feels like and all the ways she can think of to say "I love you".

-Hello Kitty: A Little Book of Happiness
+Hello Kitty: A Little Book Of Happiness